 Value Result

-and Bold the text between the two tags
+and Bold the text between the two tags.

-and Italicise the text between the two tags
+and Italicize the text between the two tags.

-and Underline the text between the two tags
+and Underline the text between the two tags.

-<bgcolor="#rrggbb"></bgcolor="#rrggbb"> Change the background colour of the table-cell containing this text (which means it only applies to content within tables).
-This tag must be at the very beginning of your data item to take effect. #rrggbb is a typical red,green and blue html colour specification (eg "#ff0000" is red).
+<bgcolor="#rrggbb"></bgcolor="#rrggbb"> Change the background colour of the table-cell containing this

+Value Result text (which means it only applies to content within tables).
+This tag must be at the very beginning of your data item to take effect. #rrggbb is a typical red, green and blue html colour specification (eg "#ff0000" is red).

-By default the html processing feature is disabled to allow text with any content to be written into the document verbatim.
-It can be turned on by changing the default setting to:
+By default, the html processing feature is disabled to allow text with any content to be written into the document verbatim.
+It can be turned on by changing the default setting in your docmosis.properties file to: